Role of Risk Management

 - Interviews and pictures

 Workers’ compensation is an accident insurance program paid by the employer which provides the employee with medical, rehabilitation and income benefits if they are injured on the job.
 These benefits are provided to help the employee return to work.
 It also provides benefits to dependents if an employee should die as a result of a job related injury.

 Camden County is self insured for Workers Compensation.
 Financially stable organizations can save huge amounts compared to fully insured insurance premiums.
 Education and training are drivers of cost savings.

-The Camden County Board of Commissioners is pleased to announce that Information Technology Director Louis Foltzer has earned the designation of a Local Government Chief Information Officer (LGCIO).
+The Camden County Board of Commissioners is pleased to announce the recent graduation of 19 local residents from the Spring 2019 Citizens’ Academy Class.
 Read on...